 Graduate Certificate in Adult Education Workforce Development Certificate Plan and Progress Record 12 Semester-Hours

+- 1. Admission to the Graduate School AND MS in Adult Education

 - 2. Official transcript(s)

 - 3. Unconditional Admission

 - 4. 12 semester hours of credit

 - 5. No more than two grade below "B"